 What materials do I need to bring?

 - A travel coffee tumbler and a water bottle if you’d like.

 Anything else I need to know?

-- There is a hot tub and an unheated swimming pool on the conference center grounds.
+- There is a swimming pool available.
 If you’d like to swim during your free time, bring a swimsuit and your own towel.